sanskrit/raw_etexts_english/blogs/manasataramgini/2016-08-15_in-the-gray-zone.md

 +++
-title = "In the grayxa0zone"
+title = "In the gray zone"

 +++
 Among the thinkers of the modern Occident one may take note of the